fmatthew5876/stdcxx-bitset/proposal/draft.md

 * Optimizing for speed is the most commonly desired default for majority of use cases.
 * Knowing and choosing the optimal integer size for speed requires platform dependent knowledge.
-* Optimizing for speed is a very simple objective with one variable
+* Optimizing for speed is a very simple objective function with one variable
 * Optimizing for space requires programmer input as there are 2 variables in play, alignment and size

 ## Conceptual implementation